yannickkirschen/mini-java/docs/type-checker.md

 Construct an abstract ``Program`` and pass it to `TypeCheck.check`.
 The result is a typed `Program`.

+Please note that currently typechecking for `MethodCall` does not work.
+If the tester wishes to verify that `MethodCall` parsing works, please refer to the MethodCall-parser UnitTest.
+If the tester wishes to verify that `MethodCall` codegeneration works, please refer to the `TestCodeGeneration.java` class (testCaseMethodCall, line 784).

 ```java
 Program program = new Program();
 // Construct program here ...